jqk6/30-Days-Of-cpp/Day 12/Readme.md

     num2 = temp;                 // 4      5        4
 }
 ```
-**Predict the output ?**<br>
+**Predict the output 🧐**<br>

 <img src ="/media/gifs/think2.gif" width ="250" height ="200">

 **Is this the Ouput you thinked about ?**
 ```
-The value of a 4 and the value of b is 5
+The value of a is 4 and the value of b is 5
-The value of a 5 and the value of b is 4
+The value of a is 5 and the value of b is 4
 ```

 <img src ="/media/gifs/yes.gif" width ="200" height ="200">